occupationMeasurement/auxiliary-classification/hilfsklassifikation_database_documentation.md

 ## Description of table ``folgefrage``

 Each row corresponds to an answer from a folgefrage.
 If `answerOption == id` gets selected, all folgefragen that have this ``id`` can/should be asked.

+Attributes:
 - fragetextAktuellerBeruf, fragetextVergangenerBeruf: exact question wording in present/past tense
 - antworttext: wording of answers